Patriots vs. Seahawks prediction, odds, time, spread: 2026 Super Bowl picks by proven model

 SportsLine's model has revealed its New England vs. Seattle picks for their Super Bowl 60 matchup on Sunday, Feb.
 8

 Kickoff is at 6:30 p.m.
 ET from Levi's Stadium in Santa Clara, Calif.
-Seattle is the 4.5-point favorite in the latest Seahawks vs. Patriots odds from DraftKings Sportsbook, while the over/under for total points is 45.5, with the Over slightly favored at -115 and the Under at -105.
-Both NFL lines have held steady since first opening.
-Seattle's Kenneth Walker III has the lowest odds for anytime touchdown scorer at -195.
+Seattle is the 4.5-point favorite in the latest Seahawks vs. Patriots odds from DraftKings Sportsbook, while the over/under for total points is 45.5.
 Before making any Patriots vs. Seahawks picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the 2026 Super Bowl on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.